Science & Rationale

 Why perioperative nutrition matters

-Orthonutracare is based on the idea that surgery should be approached as a major physiological event, and that nutritional preparation deserves a clearer place in the pathway before and after an operation.
+Orthonutracare is based on a simple idea: surgery is a major physiological event, and nutritional preparation deserves a clearer and more deliberate place in the pathway before and after an operation.

 Surgery is more than a procedure

-A patient does not arrive at surgery as a blank slate.
+Patients do not arrive at surgery as blank slates.
 They arrive with a certain nutritional status, level of muscle reserve, protein intake, metabolic health, and general resilience.

 In orthopaedic surgery in particular, recovery depends not only on the technical success of the operation, but also on the patient’s ability to heal, mobilise, rebuild confidence, and return to function.

-That is the context in which Orthonutracare is being developed: not as a generic supplement, but as a structured perioperative nutrition concept.
+That is the context in which Orthonutracare is being developed: not as a generic supplement, but as a structured perioperative nutrition protocol.

 The four-part framework